Amira Nature Foods Presents A Buying Opportunity

 Shorts Looking Desperate

 There are a lot of claims made in the piece by Liberty Street Research, with a great deal of attention paid to unimportant language from foreign filings.
-Much of their thesis is based on credit agencies that used to cover Amira India, and their ratings are then conflated with a "debt default" for ANFI.
+Much of its thesis is based on credit agencies that used to cover Amira India and their ratings are then conflated with a "debt default" for ANFI.
 But this makes little sense given the explicit discussion of ANFI's debt in its last 6-K:

 This is what ANFI's current debt looks like: